 Student Name and Legal Sex Designation Changes

-Congruent with Pacific University’s commitment to creating a welcoming and inclusive campus environment, Pacific University supports changes to legal name, preferred first name, and legal sex designation.
+Congruent with Pacific University’s commitment to creating a welcoming and inclusive campus environment, Pacific University supports changes to legal name, preferred or chosen first name, and legal sex designation.
 These efforts aim to support:

 - students of all genders, including transgender, gender non-binary, and genderqueer students,